 "Rocks In My Pockets" is a story of mystery and redemption.
-The film is based on true events involving the women of my family, including myself, and our battles with madness.
+The film is based on true events involving five women of Signe Baumane's family, including herself, and their battles with depression and suicide.
 It raises questions of how much family genetics determine who we are and if it is possible to outsmart one's own DNA.
-The film is packed with visual metaphors, surreal images and my twisted sense of humor.
+The film is packed with visual metaphors, surreal images and a twisted sense of humor.
 It is an animated tale full of art, women, strange daring stories, Latvian accents, history, nature, adventure and more.

 Editor and Compositor: Wendy Cong Zhao

 - Sharp, surprising and funny

 - ...told with remorseless psychological intelligence, wicked irony and an acerbic sense of humor.